James Gauci Borda

 Before heading out on what is certain to be a long day, make sure you have a good pair of comfortable shoes, there is a bit of walking involved, and an area map from our team the Concierge desk will certainly be of help.
 If it’s summer, a bottle of water would certainly be a good idea and don’t forget your raincoat or umbrella in winter.

 Anyway, to the sightseeing … kick off the day with a good breakfast at Giorgio’s in Sliema, while enjoying the hustle and bustle of the seafront, before taking the short trip across Marsamxett Harbour to Valletta the islands magnificent capital.
 As one of the great architectural showpieces of the Mediterranean the city has a huge amount to see, from St. John’s Co-Cathedral, to The Grand Master Palace and Upper Barrakka Gardens, all are a must.
 Though, if you have a little more time Casa Rocca Piccola is also certainly worth your attention, as is strolling down Republic Street and venturing into the great variety shops selling all things antiques, books, jewellery and more besides.

-Choices for lunch are certainly not in short supply, though we must recommend the small family run restaurant Ambrosia which offers delightful cuisine with evident local influences.
+Choices for lunch are certainly not in short supply, though we must recommend the intimate restaurant Noni which offers delightful cuisine with evident local influences.

 The Perfect Day